shuheikurita/sshjob/README.md

+# Sshjob

-# Sshjob - Free from shell scripts that generate other shell scripts on HPC
+## Free from shellscripts that generate shellscripts on HPC

-A Python-based and jupyter notebook-friendly job manegement system for remote job management systems.
+A Python-based and jupyter-friendly job management system for remote serevers and HPC job management systems.

 sshjob allows to submit/list/detele/track jobs on Univa Grid Engine (UGE) or Sun Grid Engine (SGE) from python program.
 It enables to remotely execute `qsub`, `qstat`, `qdel` (via `ssh`) and show the log/error files on local jupyter notebook (or jupyter lab).